Ocean heat content: Recent observations and changes

+A large-ensemble reanalysis of ocean warming published in 2024 estimated a 1961–2022 warming trend of 0.43 ± 0.08 W/m², along with a statistically significant acceleration rate of 0.15 ± 0.04 W/m² per decade which is consistent with similar independent analysis.
+The net rate of change in the top 2000 meters from 2003 to 2018 was +0.58±0.08 W/m2 (or annual mean energy gain of 9.3 zettajoules).

+Southern Ocean Heat Uptake

+Impacts

 Warming oceans are one reason for coral bleaching and contribute to the migration of marine species.
 Marine heat waves are regions of life-threatening and persistently elevated water temperatures.
 Redistribution of the planet's internal energy by atmospheric circulation and ocean currents produces internal climate variability, often in the form of irregular oscillations, and helps to sustain the global thermohaline circulation.

 The increase in OHC accounts for 30–40% of global sea-level rise from 1900 to 2020 because of thermal expansion.

 It is also an accelerator of sea ice, iceberg, and tidewater glacier melting.
 The ice loss reduces polar albedo, amplifying both the regional and global energy imbalances.

 The resulting ice retreat has been rapid and widespread for Arctic sea ice, and within northern fjords such as those of Greenland and Canada.

 Impacts to Antarctic sea ice and the vast Antarctic ice shelves which terminate into the Southern Ocean have varied by region and are also increasing due to warming waters.
 Breakup of the Thwaites Ice Shelf and its West Antarctica neighbors contributed about 10% of sea-level rise in 2020.